 First, the size of actual trade is a poor measure of international competition.
 A better measure requires an assessment of the size of the sectors that produce goods that potentially compete on international markets.
-A European firm can be hurt directly by a very weak dollar even if it does not export to the United States.
-That is because it may be unable to compete in the US market precisely because of the misaligned dollar.
-The firm may be efficient enough to overcome the costs of engaging in international trade, and so, with a correctly aligned currency, may be able to compete with US firms for the US market.
-When the dollar is too weak, the firm might not even enter the US market.
+That is, a European firm can be hurt directly by a very weak dollar even if it does not export to the U.S. That is because it may be unable to compete in the U.S. market precisely because of the misaligned dollar.
+The firm may be efficient enough to overcome the costs of engaging in international trade, and so with a correctly aligned currency may be able to compete with U.S. firms for the U.S. market.
+When the dollar is too weak, the firm might not even enter the U.S. market.

-Second, if the dollar/euro rate is misaligned, then other currencies by necessity must be misaligned with either the dollar or the euro or both.
+Second, if the dollar/euro rate is misaligned then other currencies by necessity must be misaligned with either the dollar or the euro or both.
 The renminbi cannot be efficiently priced against both the dollar and the euro when the dollar is out of line with the euro.
-So the amount of trade, even potential trade, between the United States and Europe is not a sufficient statistic to capture the possible losses from a misaligned dollar/euro exchange rate.
+So the amount of trade, even potential trade, between the U.S. and Europe is not a sufficient statistic to capture the possible losses from a misaligned dollar/euro exchange rate.

-Third, commodities whose prices are determined efficiently and flexibly still cannot achieve the right level in both the US and European markets if the dollar/euro rate is out of line.
-As Devereux and Engel (2009) state: "Between the last day of March 2002 and the last day of December 2004, the price of a barrel of crude oil rose from \$26.31 to \$43.45, a 65.1 percent increase.
-This represents a 55.1 percent increase relative to the US consumer price index (CPI).
+Thirdly, commodities whose prices are determined efficiently and flexibly still cannot achieve the right level in both the U.S. and European markets if the dollar/euro rate is out of line.
+As Devereux and Engel (2007) state: "Between the last day of March 2002 and the last day of December 2004, the price of a barrel of crude oil rose from \$26.31 to \$43.45, a 65.1 percent increase.
+This represents a 55.1 percent increase relative to the U.S. consumer price index (CPI).
 Over the same period, the price of a barrel of oil rose from €30.18 to €32.09, a 6.3 percent increase.
 Relative to the French CPI, this was a 0.7 percent increase, and relative to the German CPI, a 2.5 percent increase.
 Apparently, the United States experienced a major oil price increase, but Europe did not."

 Of course, the explanation is that the dollar depreciated against the euro by 55 percent during this short time period.
 This depreciation was almost all in real terms.
-It is difficult to imagine an economic theory in which markets are efficient and the currency of one major economy can depreciate relative to another in real terms by more than 50 percent within the space of three years - especially when there were no major economic shocks that hit the US but not Europe, or vice versa.
+It is difficult to imagine an economic theory in which markets are efficient and the currency of one major economy can depreciate relative to another in real terms by over 50 percent within the space of three years - especially when there were no major economic shocks that hit the U.S. but not Europe, or vice-versa.
 Instead, the depreciation must reflect some sort of misalignment.
 Either the dollar was too strong in March 2002, or too weak in December 2004, or both.
-But the consequence of this great depreciation was real - the United States suffered an oil price shock, and Europe did not.
+But the consequence of this great depreciation was real - the U.S. suffered an oil price shock, and Europe did not.